Contempt of court in Georgia means willful disobedience of a court order, such as a child support order and divorce decree.

 Also, the court could award attorney’s fees.

-How do you defend against contempt of court?
+How do you beat contempt of court in Georgia?

-One of the ways to defend against contempt of court is to show that it was not possible for you to abide by the court order.
+One of the ways to defend against a motion for contempt is to show that it was not possible for you to abide by the court order.

 Another defense to a motion for contempt is the doctrine of unclean hands.
 The defense of unclean hands basically is an argument that the respondent should not be held in contempt of court because the petitioner’s action or inaction caused the respondent’s disobedience of the court order.

-Chat with a Georgia divorce attorney about your options.
+Chat with an Atlanta Divorce Lawyer about your options.